-Introduction to Social Action for Primary Teachers (free online course) Thanks to a grant from the Pears #iwill Fund, this online training course on the importance of social action and how to introduce the topic to children, is now available to primary teachers for FREE.
-The materials in this bite-size one hour course are designed to lead you to key learning points about what social action is, and the value of running such projects with primary aged children.
-This is done through a mixture of text to read and digest, answering questions about video clips, completing quizzes and watching presentations.
-There are also handouts on key points and copies of presentations which you can download and use again later.
+Introduction to Social Action for Primary Teachers Thanks to the Pears #iwill Fund, we've created an online training course on the importance of social action and how to introduce the topic to children.
+Suitable for primary teachers, this training is free!
+The bite-size activities in this one hour course are designed to introduce you to 'social action' and explain the value and benefit of running community projects with primary aged children.
+The training content is a mixture of text to read and digest; answering questions about video clips; completing short quizzes; and watching presentations.
+There are handouts for all key points.
+Copies of presentations can be downloaded and used again later.
 What’s more, this course is certified by the CPD Standards Office and validated as contributing to one hour’s CPD.
-The objectives of this training are to: Introduce teachers to the concept of facilitating social action in primary schools Explore the triple benefit of social action: to the child, to the school, to the community.
-Explore different types of social action.
-Explore what makes an effective social action project for primary school aged children.
-Share good practice examples of social action taking place in primary schools.
-Introduce the Young Citizens Make a Difference Challenge programme as a framework for primary school social action.
-Course Structure: Lecture 1: What is social action?
+The objectives of this training are to: Introduce teachers to the concept of facilitating social action in primary school; Explore the triple benefit of social action: to the child, to the school, to the community; Explore different types of social action; Explore what makes an effective social action project for primary school aged children; Share good practice examples of social action taking place in primary schools; Introduce the Young Citizens Make a Difference Challenge programme as a framework for primary school social action.
+Course structure: Lecture 1: What is social action?
 Lecture 2: Who benefits from social action projects running in primary schools?
 Lecture 3: What makes an effective social action project?
 Sharing good practice.
-Lecture 4: A structure for your social action projects: Young Citizens Make a Difference Challenge.
+Lecture 4: A structure for your social action projects: Make a Difference Challenge.
 Lecture 5: Test what you've learnt.
 Lecture 6: What will do you with your learning?
-Sign-up today Please note: due to funding the course has been designed to be used by teachers working in England, and so if you're hoping to access it from elsewhere you are very welcome - but remember you may need to tweak a few of the references to English policies and procedures to make them relevant to your own context.
+Take me to the free course!
+Already signed up?
+Click here to access your course Problems logging in?
+Read our guide to accessing your course.
+Please note: due to funding the course has been designed to be used by teachers working in England, and so if you're hoping to access it from elsewhere you are very welcome - but remember you may need to tweak a few of the references to English policies/procedures to make them relevant to your own context.
 This programme has been made possible by a grant from the Pears #iwill Fund.